 Please note, only a small selection of recent publications and activities are listed below.

-Mary’s current project is doctoral research examining a legal concept of culture in of sentencing law and practice.
+Mary’s current major project is doctoral research examining a legal concept of culture in of sentencing law and practice.
 This research is a multi-streamed analysis that draws upon theoretical perspectives of social field theory, colonisation, legal pluralism and legal orientalism.
-She uses this to analyse ethnographic fieldwork conducted in central Australian courts and communities, where she observed and recorded otherwise unreported summary court cases, the jurisdiction which disposes of the vast majority of sentencing matters.
+She uses this to analyse ethnographic fieldwork conducted in central Australian courts and communities.
+Here she observed and recorded otherwise unreported summary court cases, the jurisdiction which disposes of the vast majority of sentencing matters.
 In order to explore the concept of culture used in sentencing law, her thesis engages in a broader examination of the epistemology of sentencing law, examining gaps and opportunities to render it more coherent, and reimagines sentencing law in light of sociolegal perspectives.

 Research projects & collaborations